lwiest/VocabularyFox/README.md

 ## Technical Footnotes

-* VocabularyFox looks for quizzes in the `quizzes` folder, located in the same folder as the `VocabularyFolder.exe` file.
+* VocabularyFox looks for quizzes in the `quizzes` folder, located in the same folder as the `VocabularyFox.jar` file.
 If VocabularyFox doesn't find this folder, then VocabularyFox automatically creates at this location a `quizzes` folder with a sample quiz.
-* VocabularyFox saves and loads application preferences from the `.preferences_vocabularyfox` file, which is located in the same folder as the `VocabularyFolder.exe` file.
+* VocabularyFox saves and loads application preferences from the `.preferences_vocabularyfox` file, which is located in the same folder as the `VocabularyFox.jar` file.
 If VocabularyFox doesn't find this file, then VocabularyFox automatically creates it at this location.
-* The `VocabularyFox.exe` file of the [release](https://github.com/lwiest/VocabularyFox/releases/latest) contains the VocabularyFox Java classes and startup code for Windows.
-The startup code looks for a Java Runtime installed on your system.
-If it doesn't find one, it uses the OpenJDK Java Runtime bundled with `VocabularyFox.zip` of the [release](https://github.com/lwiest/VocabularyFox/releases/latest).
-It is located in the `openJdk` folder.
-If a Java Runtime is installed on your system, you can simply delete the `openJdk` folder.
-The file `VocabularyFox.exe` was created with Launch4J.
-Both Launch4J and OpenJDK are open-source software.

 ## Build Instructions